Esteban G. Burchard, MD, MPH

 We are seeking highly motivated individuals interested in pursuing an academic career in bioinformatics, population genetics, and/or statistical genetics.

-Potential joint projects between the Burchard and Hernandez labs include the analysis of 1,500 whole-genome sequences of high and low drug responders in Latino and African American children with asthma, and the development of methods to leverage evolutionary signatures of natural selection to gain insight into the genetics of complex disease.
+Potential joint projects between the Burchard and Zaitlen labs include the analysis of 1,500 whole-genome sequences of high and low drug responders in Latino and African American children with asthma, and the development of methods to leverage evolutionary signatures of natural selection to gain insight into the genetics of complex disease.
 Applications from individuals with backgrounds in studying organisms other than humans are equally encouraged.

 Required applicant qualifications